Dark-CLI/kaleem-web/src/pages/about.md

 ---
 layout: ../layouts/MarkdownPage.astro
 title: "About Us | The Story of Kaleem"
-description: "Learn about Kaleem, the Iraqi company pioneering a new generation of smart home technology.
-Our mission is to build a future where technology is created, not just consumed, in Iraq."
+description: "Learn about Kaleem, the Iraqi company pioneering smart home technology.
+Our mission: build a future where technology is created, not just consumed."
 ---

 # We Believe the Future is Built, Not Imported.